sushma1031/blog-project/README.md

 - Formatted home and post pages to include image, date and username for posts
 - Made web app responsive
 - Deployed the web app to Render

-What I want to add:
-- User login and authentication
-- Image upload facility
+- Image upload facility for each post
-- Tags and post filtering
+- User registration, login and authentication